In this article, we lay out the fundamental steps for recovering from any minor injury.

 There’s a fine line between pushing past discomfort and risking serious injury.
 But with some training experience, and being brutally honest with yourself — you can be your own rehab specialist.

-While your injury — and your physiology — is much too individual to address with an exact recipe, we can still provide the framework for navigating through minor strains, “tweaks”, and other overuse injuries like tendinitis.
+While your injury — and your physiology — is much too individual to address with an exact recipe, we can still provide the framework for navigating through minor strains, “tweaks”, and other overuse injuries like tendinopathy.

 That being said…